MikaylaFischler/cc-mek-scada/README.md

 You can install this on a ComputerCraft computer using either:
 * `wget https://raw.githubusercontent.com/MikaylaFischler/cc-mek-scada/main/ccmsi.lua`
 * `pastebin get sqUN6VUb ccmsi.lua`

+## Contributing

+Please reach out to me via Discord or email (or GitHub in some way) if you are thinking of making any contributions at this time.
+I started this project as a challenge for myself and have been enjoying having something I can work on in my own way.

+Once this is out of beta I will be more open to contributions, but for now I am hoping to keep them to a minimum as the remaining challenges are ones I am looking forward to solving.

 ## [SCADA](https://en.wikipedia.org/wiki/SCADA)
 > Supervisory control and data acquisition (SCADA) is a control system architecture comprising computers, networked data communications and graphical user interfaces for high-level supervision of machines and processes.
 It also covers sensors and other devices, such as programmable logic controllers, which interface with process plant or machinery.